 We have recently increased the size of our organization, and will need to continue to increase the size of our organization.
-We may encounter difficulties with managing our growth, which could adversely affect our results of operations.\
+We may encounter difficulties with managing our growth, which could adversely affect our results of operations.

-As of June 30, 2016, we employed approximately 330 employees.
-Although we have already added several capabilities, we will need to add additional qualified personnel and resources, especially now that we have a commercial sales force.
-Our current infrastructure may be inadequate to support our commercialization efforts and expected growth.
+As of September 30, 2016, we employed approximately 340 employees.
+Although we have already added several capabilities, we will need to add additional qualified personnel and resources, especially now that we have a commercial sales force and are commencing several new clinical studies of pimavanserin.
+Our current infrastructure may be inadequate to support our development and commercialization efforts and expected growth.
 Future growth will impose significant added responsibilities on members of management, including the need to identify, recruit, maintain and integrate additional employees, and may take time away from running other aspects of our business, including development and commercialization of our product candidates.

-Our future financial performance and our ability to commercialize our product candidates and to compete effectively will depend, in part, on our ability to manage any future growth effectively.
+Our future financial performance and our ability to commercialize NUPLAZID and any other product candidates that receive regulatory approval and to compete effectively will depend, in part, on our ability to manage any future growth effectively.
 In particular, as we commercialize NUPLAZID, we will need to support the training and ongoing activities of our sales force and expect to need to expand the size of our employee base for managerial, operational, financial and other resources.
 To that end, we must be able to:

-- manage our development efforts effectively; - · integrate additional management, administrative and manufacturing personnel; - · develop our marketing and sales organization; and - maintain sufficient administrative, accounting and management information systems and controls.
+- manage our development efforts effectively; - integrate additional management, administrative and manufacturing personnel; - · develop our marketing and sales organization; and - maintain sufficient administrative, accounting and management information systems and controls.